-Plan to fertilize twice because corn is a hungry plant.
+Plan to fertilize regularly because corn is a hungry plant.
 Before setting out seedlings, amend the soil with compost and mix a balanced organic or continuous-release fertilizer, like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, into the soil.
-About a cup of 10-10-10 per 10 feet of row is a good general rate, but be sure to check and follow rates given on the label of any fertilizer you are using.
-About 6 weeks or so later, when the plants start to produce tassels, fertilize them again.
-(If you amend the soil with cottonseed meal or other high-nitrogen amendment, it may not be necessary to feed the second time.)
-Use a hoe or trowel to mix the fertilizer into the top inch of soil between the plants.
-After this booster feeding, water your corn once or twice weekly if the weather is hot and dry.
+Be sure to follow rates given on the label of any fertilizer you are using.
+Water your corn once or twice weekly, more if the weather is hot and dry.

 Normal plants should grow fast with dark green healthy leaves.
 Corn will tell you if it is hungry by turning very light green.
 If so, feed again.

 Corn grows fast and needs lots of water to grow properly.
 It also has shallow roots that make it susceptible to drought.
 Soaker hoses will insure that your corn gets the water it needs.
 However, for a large planting, soaker hoses may not be practical.

 Hopi and Navaho Techniques